AyberKrgz/GYM-Membership-System/README.md

 ## How To Use
 After you run the 'GYM_Project.java' the login screen welcomes you.

-In this screen you can sign up, log into your account as a customer or you can log in as admin.
+In this screen you can "sign up", "login" into your account as a customer or you can log in as "admin".

   ### Admin Login
    To login as admin you should enter admin as both username and password.
 Admin panel let's user to: